Gamal Abdel Nasser: Death and funeral

 As the Arab League summit closed on 28 September 1970, hours after escorting the last Arab leader to leave, Nasser suffered a heart attack.
 He was immediately transported to his house, where his physicians tended to him.
 Nasser died several hours later, around 6 p.m. at age 52.
 Heikal, Sadat, and Nasser's wife Tahia were at his deathbed.
 According to his doctor, al-Sawi Habibi, Nasser's likely cause of death was arteriosclerosis, varicose veins, and complications from long-standing diabetes.
 Nasser was also a heavy smoker with a family history of heart disease—two of his brothers died in their fifties from the same condition.
 The state of Nasser's health was not known to the public prior to his death.
-He had previously suffered heart attacks in 1966 and September 1969.
+He had suffered heart attacks before, in 1966 and September 1969.

 Following the announcement of Nasser's death, most Arabs were in a state of shock.
 Nasser's funeral procession through Cairo on 1 October was attended by at least five million mourners.
 The 10 km procession to his burial site began at the old RCC headquarters with a flyover by MiG-21 jets.
 His flag-draped coffin was attached to a gun carriage pulled by six horses and led by a column of cavalrymen.
 All Arab heads of state attended, with the exception of Saudi King Faisal.
 King Hussein and Arafat cried openly, and Muammar Gaddafi of Libya fainted from emotional distress twice.
 A few major non-Arab dignitaries were present, including Soviet Premier Alexei Kosygin and French Prime Minister Jacques Chaban-Delmas.

-Almost immediately after the procession began, mourners engulfed Nasser's coffin chanting, "There is no God but Allah, and Nasser is God's beloved… Each of us is Nasser."
+Almost immediately after the procession began, mourners engulfed Nasser's coffin chanting, "There is no God but Allah, and Nasser is God's beloved...
+Each of us is Nasser."
 Police unsuccessfully attempted to quell the crowds and, as a result, most of the foreign dignitaries were evacuated.
 The final destination was the Nasr Mosque, which was afterwards renamed Abdel Nasser Mosque, where Nasser was buried.

 Because of his ability to motivate nationalistic passions, "men, women, and children wept and wailed in the streets" after hearing of his death, according to Nutting.
-The general Arab reaction was one of mourning, with thousands of people pouring onto the streets of major cities throughout the Arab world.
+The general Arab reaction was of mourning, with thousands of people pouring onto the streets of major cities throughout the Arab world.
 Over a dozen people were killed in Beirut as a result of the chaos, and in Jerusalem, roughly 75,000 Arabs marched through the Old City chanting, "Nasser will never die."
 As a testament to his unchallenged leadership of the Arab people, following his death, the headline of the Lebanese Le Jour read, "One hundred million human beings—the Arabs—are orphans."
-Sherif Hetata, a former political prisoner and later member Nasser's ASU, said that "Nasser's greatest achievement was his funeral.
+Sherif Hetata, a former political prisoner and later member of Nasser's ASU, said that "Nasser's greatest achievement was his funeral.
 The world will never again see five million people crying together."